GOProud

-GOProud was an American tax exempt 527 organization supported by fiscally conservative gay men, lesbians, and their allies.
-GOProud advocated for free markets, limited government, and a respect for individual rights and worked at the federal and state levels to build strong coalitions of liberal conservative and libertarian activists, organizations and policy makers to advance their shared values and beliefs.
+GOProud was an American tax-exempt 527 organization supported by fiscally conservative gay men, lesbians, and their allies.
+GOProud advocated for "free markets, limited government, and a respect for individual rights" and worked at the federal and state levels to build strong coalitions of liberal conservative and libertarian activists, organizations and policy makers to advance their shared values and beliefs.

 GOProud was founded by Christopher R. Barron and Jimmy LaSalvia, two former Log Cabin Republican staffers who expressed dissatisfaction at that organization's generally centrist political positions.
 GOProud subsequently co-sponsored the Conservative Political Action Conference (CPAC) and added political commentator/author Ann Coulter, political commentator/strategist Margaret Hoover, Americans for Tax Reform President Grover Norquist, new media specialist Liz Mair, political analyst Lisa De Pasquale, and political communications consultant Chuck Muth.

 In June 2014, it was reported that GOProud had ceased operations and was shutting down as a political committee.
 After initial denials, the executive director later confirmed that they were "leaving GOProud behind" and that GOProud would be dissolved.

 History

 Jimmy LaSalvia and Christopher R. Barron co-founded GOProud on April 15, 2009.
 LaSalvia was the Director of Programs and Policy for the Log Cabin Republicans, a gay organization identifying with Republican ideals.
 Barron was the Political Director at Log Cabin Republicans before both men decided to leave with hopes of a creating a better organization that dealt with more conservative values.
 They wanted to focus on the issues of the conservative agenda rather than social issues, the focus of Log Cabin Republicans.
 Barron and LaSalvia believe that same-sex marriage is a state issue and therefore wanted an organization that focused on the real conservative agenda.
-Margaret Hoover, a member of the advisory council, added her opinion into the mix, "GOProud has helped force gays out of the conservative establishment – what I would call the 'conser-va-gentsia' – to take on these self-anointed leaders of social conservatism."
+Margaret Hoover, a member of the advisory council, said "You had this social conservative strategy in terms of trying to get the vote out in states with [marriage amendments].
+But the top issues for conservatives were national security and the economy, not gay marriage."

 2010

 The Conservative Political Action Conference (CPAC), an annual political conference attended by conservative activists and elected officials from across the United States invited GOProud to its 2010 conference.
 The Family Research Council started a boycott of CPAC over the invitation.
-Groups that followed the FRC in boycotting included the Concerned Women for America, American Principles Project, Center for Military Readiness, National Organization for Marriage and Liberty Council.
+Groups that followed the FRC in boycotting included the Concerned Women for America, American Principles Project, Center for Military Readiness, National Organization for Marriage, and Liberty Council.
 These conservative groups worried that adding gay members would weaken the movement.

 During a panel at the 2010 CPAC, Alexander McCobin, co-founder and executive director of Students For Liberty, opened his remarks by thanking the American Conservative Union for welcoming GOProud as a co-sponsor of the event.
 Ryan Sorba, chairman of the California Young Americans for Freedom and author of The "Born Gay" Hoax, attempted to derail support for GOProud at CPAC.
 During his speech at the convention, he condemned GOProud for entering the conference but was eventually booed by the audience.